jerrygacket/minishop2-Link-and-ProductLink-import/README.md

 Importing Links and ProductLinks from csv, like a product import.

+Links updated, if exists.
+ProductLinks removed, then created.
+ProductLinks must be updated too, but there is no need to do right now.
+Maybe later.

 Import scripts must be in dir: MODX_CORE_PATH/components/minishop2/import/

 Do not forget to set remoteuser and remotehost vars in run.sh.

-File csv-custom.php have modified gallery imort for multiple images. there are may be a comma-separated string with image names or one image.
+File csv-custom.php have modified gallery imort for multiple images.
+There are may be a comma-separated string with image names or singe image name.

                 if ($v == 'gallery') {
                         if(preg_match('/,/',$csv[$k])){